 The application process can be completed online.

-Certain general credentials must be present in a prospective student’s life for admission to Scarborough College.
-In its admission policies, the College assumes the student is able to provide testimony of a salvation experience and Christian commitment, has been identified as a prospective minister by announced intent, proven conduct in accordance with Christian standards set forth in the Bible, active church involvement, and unqualified approval from the church where they are currently members.
+In its admission policies, Scarborough College assumes the student is able to provide testimony of a salvation experience and Christian commitment, proven conduct in accordance with Christian standards set forth in the Bible, active church involvement, and unqualified approval from the church where they are currently members.
+In addition to these assumptions, certain general credentials must be present in a prospective student’s life for admission to Scarborough College.
 Some of these credentials include:

 Applications may be received up to 12 months prior to the beginning of the semester you intend to enroll.
-If you delay enrollment for more than one semester, you will be asked to complete an updated application before once again being accepted for admission.
+If you delay enrollment for more than two semesters, you will be asked to complete an updated application before once again being accepted for admission.

 Qualified high school students may complete one class per semester as a junior and up to two classes per semester as a senior.
 Tuition for the first class is waived for high school students.